aicampbell/fabio/doc/source/install.rst

 Install via PIP
 ...............

-Since MacOSX 10.11 (El-Captain), PIP is available as part of the standard python installation.
+Since MacOSX 10.11 (El-Capitan), PIP is available as part of the standard python installation.
-For elder MacOSX, `download PIP and run <https://bootstrap.pypa.io/get-pip.py>`_.
+For older MacOSX, `download PIP and run <https://bootstrap.pypa.io/get-pip.py>`_.
 Then install FabIO directly:

 .. code-block:: shell